hackingmaterials/rocketsled/docs/_sources/guide.rst.txt

 :code:`get_z`
 --------------

-The string representing a function that, when given a vector x, return any number of derived features.
+The function object or fully defined string representing a function that, when given a vector x, return any number of derived features.
 Derived features can be any of the types rocketsled can handle (float, int, categorical).

 The features defined in z are not used to run the workflow, but are used for learning.
 If z features are